 Picture by Authority Dental under CC 2.0 license

-Both traditional and flexible partial dentures have the same goal: to replace missing teeth.
+Both traditional and flexible partial dentures serve the same purpose: replacing missing teeth.
 They both function the same way, but have some noticeable differences.

-A traditional partial denture is going to be more bulky and less comfortable than a flexible partial denture.
+A traditional partial denture is more bulky and less comfortable than a flexible partial denture.
 It will also be more prone to breaking if dropped.
-However, a traditional partial can be fixed if broken, and it can be relined if it starts to become loose.
+However, a traditional partial can be repaired if broken and relined if it becomes loose.

-A flexible partial denture is more thin, so patients often find that it is much more comfortable.
-Since it is thin and does not have metal clasps, it is also less noticeable to others.
-While a flexible partial is more durable if dropped, they typically cannot be repaired if they do break.
+A flexible partial denture is thinner, so patients often find that it is much more comfortable.
+Since it is thin and lacks metal clasps, it is also less noticeable to others.
+While a flexible partial is more durable if dropped, it typically cannot be repaired if they do break.
 They also cannot be relined, nor can their plastic clasps be adjusted.
-This means that if a flexible partial no longer fits, you’ll have to get a new one.
+This means that if a flexible partial no longer fits, you will have to get a new one.

 • TRADITIONAL PARTIALS